wehs7661/AEV-PLIG-refined/README.md

 # AEV-PLIG refined
 This is a repository that hosts a refined implementation for the AEV-PLIG model, a GNN-based scoring function that predicts the binding affinity of a bound protein-ligand complex given its 3D structure.
 Compared to the original repo ([here](https://github.com/isakvals/AEV-PLIG)), this repo provides user-friendly command-line interfaces (CLIs), a more organised codebase, and implements the method as a pip-installable package.
-For more details about the notable changes, please refer to [CHANGELOG.md](CHANGELOG.md).

 ## Installation
 We recommend using a conda environment to install the package.